admin-shell-io/questions-and-answers/README.md

 (Answered: 2020-08-19)

 **How to refer to semantic concepts of existing standards like VDI 2770 properties or OPC UA companion specifications (e.g. “Serial number” property from OPC UA DI companion spec)?** <!-- ID: 27, 28 -->
 Map concepts to “admin-shell.io” namespace (see [custom identifier best practices](#id18)).
 Within the concept description itself use “sourceOfDefinition” or “isCaseOf” to link to “original” concept.
+(Answered: 2020-08-24)

 # Essential AAS documents